MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

     ...

     componentWillMount() {
-        // Ensure that any CodePush updates which are
+        // Ensure that any CodePush updates that are
         // synchronized in the background can't trigger
         // a restart while this component is mounted. codePush.disallowRestart();